wanderdust/newsletter/content/posts/022_physical_postgres_tables/index.md

   - If visible decode the tuple's data columns and evaluate the WHERE condition
 3. If condition is not met continue to end of page.
 Move on to next page afterwards
 4. Stop when all pages have been scanned or a limit condition is met.

-### Index scans

-Index data is similarly stored to data files.
-For index files, each index tuple points to the correct tuples in the data files.

-## Inserting and deleting tuples

-todo

 # Resources